ImageMagick/Usage-Markdown/formats/index.md

 > Since then it has been redeveloped a number of times by different people, and finally seems to have become a proper open source project.
 > The various programs seem to be maturing and start to work together better.
 >
-> However its main problems remain a of lack of meta-data and complexity.
+> However its main problems remain a lack of meta-data and complexity.
 > But its simplicity as a file format remains its biggest advantage, making it ideal for very low level image and data manipulation.

 ------------------------------------------------------------------------